 The Land Use Plan organizes campus property into functional uses that inform and guide the institution on future development decisions and projects.
-A parcel may include various building types and/or functions; the land use is governed by its predominant utilization.
-For Instance, a parcel may be identified as residential; however, parking may also exist in this precinct.
+If a parcel includes various building types and/or functions, the land use is depicted as its predominant use.
+For instance, a parcel may be identified as residential but also include parking.

 - Identify areas adjacent to and near the University campus for potential land acquisitions for long term growth.

-- Acquire specific properties on Clinton Street between Jefferson Street and Church Street for future UI growth.
+- Acquire specific properties on Clinton Street between Jefferson Street and Church Street for future University growth.

-- Identify areas of undeveloped University land, including the Oakdale campus, that have more long-term benefit to the University.
-When possible, acquire lands being sold or leased to 3rd parties for housing or commercial development.
+- Identify areas of undeveloped University land, including the Oakdale campus, that have more potential long-term benefits to the University.
+When possible, acquire lands being sold or leased to third parties for housing or commercial development.

-- Lease all remaining shovel-ready lots at the UI Research Park to private 3rd parties for new office building development.
+- Lease all remaining shovel-ready lots at the UI Research Park to private third parties for new office building development.

-- Identify areas in and around UI Research Park for innovative housing opportunities for people working at the Research Park; and work with 3rd party developers on housing opportunities.
+- Identify areas in and around the UI Research Park for innovative housing opportunities for people working at the Research Park and work with third-party developers on housing opportunities.

-- Work with Iowa City and the Iowa City Downtown District on enhanced integrated way-finding signage and gateway features on University property and the City right of ways.
+- Work with Iowa City and the Iowa City Downtown District on enhanced integrated way-finding signage and gateway features on University property and City right-of-ways.

-- Acquire right of way easements with private landowners on the east side of Iowa River to complete the north/south sidewalk trail from the Hancher footbridge to Park Road.
+- Acquire right-of-way easements from private landowners on the east side of the Iowa River to complete the north/south sidewalk trail from the Hancher footbridge to Park Road.

 - Work with local landowners and developers to identify areas of public and private investment along main gateways into the University campus to better enhance the overall campus setting.

-- Prioritize land use that promotes highest and best use by high priority programs.
-Support and service programs should be located at perimeters or, off campus when possible.
+- Prioritize land uses that promote the highest and best use by high-priority programs.
+Support and service programs should be located at the perimeters, or off-campus when possible.

 Create a series of land use zones that address the goals and organize the campus into well-defined neighborhoods.

-- Academic Zone – This parcel is primarily dominated by teaching facilities, but may include academic support such as library, student union and museum.
+- Academic Zone – This parcel is primarily dominated by teaching facilities but may include academic support such as the library, student union, and museum.
 This parcel can be subdivided into neighborhoods of academic concentration such as General, Health Care, and the Arts.

-- General - primarily undergraduate, but inclusive of some post-graduate programs including College of Law.
+- General – primarily undergraduate, but inclusive of some post-graduate programs including the College of Law.